apache/doris-website/docs/admin-manual/data-admin/backup-restore/backup.md

 - Replace `bucket_name` with your GCP bucket name.
 - Provide your GCP endpoint, access key, and secret key.
-- `s3.region` is just a dummy region.
+- `s3.region` is a dummy but required field.

 ### Option 4: Create Repository on OSS (Alibaba Cloud Object Storage Service)